g-stro/tech-task/README.md

 ## Assumptions
 1. The customer has an existing account, is already logged in and authenticated, and is eligible to make a deposit into a Cushon ISA
+2. The customer has not made any contributions to any existing ISAs
-2. The service must adhere to the UK ISA allowance of £20,000.00 per year
+3. The service must adhere to the UK ISA allowance of £20,000.00 per year
-3. The service would integrate within a much larger system but is out of the scope of the assignment
+4. The service would integrate within a much larger system but is out of the scope of the assignment
-4. Funds already exist within the system, presumable via another service
+5. Funds already exist within the system, presumable via another service

 ---

-## Example Use Case
+## Example Use Cases

-A customer who wishes to deposit £25,000 into a Cushon ISA all into the Cushon Equities Fund.
+### 1. A customer who wishes to deposit £25,000 into a Cushon ISA all into the Cushon Equities Fund.
 1. Browse the available funds
 2. Select Cushon Equities Fund
 3. Enter £25,000 as the investment amount
+4. Submit the investment request
+5. Request fails as exceeds maximum deposit allowance (£20,000)

+### 2. A customer who wishes to deposit £20,000 into a Cushon ISA all into the Cushon Equities Fund.
+1. Browse the available funds
+2. Select Cushon Equities Fund
+3. Enter £20,000 as the investment amount
 4. Submit the investment request
 5. View their investment details